Orfium/toolbox/documentation/docs/modules/Authentication/faq.md

 ### How i can filter based on user permissions?

 To use the current user permissions you must use the `decodedToken` returned by the `getAccessTokenSilently` function.
-The `decodedToken` returns the permissions that based on those you will do the decision-making.
+The `decodedToken` returns the permissions that based on those you will do the decision-making from the application level.

 ### Refresh tokens don't seem to work.